Machine100/AWS-CreateBucket/README.md

 # AWS-CreateBucket
-Create a bucket via the Resource and also the Client.
+Create a bucket 2 via the Resource.

+Todo: How to do this via the client?